rebcabin/tangledown/README.md

 - completely obvious to anyone

-We'll just use iteration and array indices, but in a tasteful way so our functional friends won't get seasick.
-This is Python, after all, not highfalutin' Haskell!
-We can just _get it done_, but with some grace, panache, and aplomb.
+We'll just use iteration and array indices, but in a tasteful way so our functional friends won't puke.
+This is Python, after all, not Haskell!
+We can just _get it done_, with grace, panache, and aplomb.

-The function `accumulate_contents` accumulates the contents of `noweb` or `tangle` tags.
-The function starts at line `i`, then figures out whether a tag's first non-blank line is triple backtick, in which case it _won't_ snip four spaces from the beginning of every line, and finally keeps going until it sees the closing taglet, `</noweb>` or `</tangle>`.
-It returns a tuple of the line index _after_ the closing taglet, and the contents, possibly de-dented.
+The function `accumulate_contents` accumulates the contents of left-justified `noweb` or `tangle` tags.
+The function starts at line `i` of the input, then figures out whether a tag's first non-blank line is triple backtick, in which case it _won't_ snip four spaces from the beginning of every line, and finally keeps going until it sees the closing fencepost, `</noweb>` or `</tangle>`.
+It returns a tuple of the line index _after_ the closing fencepost, and the contents, possibly de-dented.
 The function manipulates line numbers to skip over triple backticks.

 <!-- #raw -->
 <noweb name="accumulate-contents">